Brad Roberts

 Bradley Kenneth Roberts (born January 10, 1964) is a Canadian singer and songwriter from Winnipeg, Manitoba.
 He is the lead singer and guitarist for the Canadian folk-rock band Crash Test Dummies and the only constant member since its inception.
 He is known for his bass-baritone range.
 The band is best known internationally for their 1993 album God Shuffled His Feet and single "Mmm Mmm Mmm Mmm" and best known in Canada for the 1991 single "Superman's Song".

 Career

 Early beginnings

+Roberts was born in 1964 to Norman, a stationery salesman, and Eunice (née Crook; 1937–2025), a secretary, and grew up in Winnipeg.
 He studied English literature and philosophy, receiving a bachelor's degree with honours from the University of Winnipeg in 1986.
+His original quest was to become a university professor.
 As a musician, he is largely self-taught.

 Roberts began performing with Paul James and Curtis Riddell at the Blue Note Cafe in Winnipeg.
 Curtis, without consulting Brad, advertised them under the moniker Bad Brad Roberts and the St. James Rhythm Pigs.
 The band dropped this name quickly at Brad's insistence, and after Curtis left, they evolved into the Crash Test Dummies.
 While studying at university and working as a bartender at The Spectrum Cabaret, Roberts began writing his own songs and introducing them to the band.
 After attending a songwriters' workshop with Lyle Lovett at the Winnipeg Folk Festival, he wrote "Superman's Song".